It’s finally here! Annnnd it’s gone.

 The graphics in the game are absolutely beautiful.
 Truth be told, to anyone who has played the Uncharted franchise, it looks a lot like more of the same, but they seem to have tweaked them about the best they can on the PS3.
 Throughout the game you will be treated to glorious landscapes of urban decay, and of nature taking over again.
 That isn’t to say the interior environments (of which there are quite a lot) are less beautiful, in fact they make it even better when you finally get to go outside again.
 Let’s just say…sometimes having a really nice LED TV with deep blacks is really not your friend, especially in games like Dead Space or The Last of Us where putting the brightness on the right setting makes it either scary or difficult to an extent that wasn’t intended.

 There are some flaws, however, and they seem to have carried over from Uncharted.
 One thing I noticed is the graphical tearing that was present in Uncharted, wherein moving the camera at any speed produces some intense frame lag and pixel changes that are quite hard for any but the best back-lit micro-dimming LCD sets to keep up with, if indeed they do.
+But these issues also persist in gaming monitors, so it isn’t just an issue with the TV set.
 The good news is that those moments are temporary and go away within a second or two of a new area.
 Another thing that carries over from Uncharted, and still bothers me, is the shader channels used on characters hair.
 Anyone who does 3D work will be familiar with this: the specular highlights, just like they did in Uncharted, are over-emphasized.
 For example, in the way Tess’s hair looks like she stepped out of a premium shampoo commercial, or, in how clean and beautiful Callous’s mane is.
 It’s not a bad thing and most of the time it’s unnoticeable but I hope one day Naughty Dog works around that in their engine and implements some layered shaders so they can include dust or dirt or whatever else.

 As far as story goes, it is superb for a zombie/apocalypse flick.
 Make no mistake, it is a flick – It plays out like a movie and sometimes you kind of want to watch the cutscenes rather than play.
 It may be less of a movie than MGS4 but it’s certainly more movie than game.
 The facial animation capture is absolutely spot on and breathes convincing life into each character when they talk.
 The voice acting too is excellent and fits perfectly with the animation and the situations.
 Naughty Dog has taken what they were good at in Uncharted and pushed themselves even further into excellence.
 As most hipsters can and will point out, the story isn’t that special or new, or original, though.
 It pulls from a lot of resources and uses cliches because they are realistic and they work for the story, such as the entire beginning sequence.
 Zombie movies are never exactly the most emotional or heart-wrenching tales, but this game nay made me cry a few times (and not because it contained Uncharted-esque gunplay).
 At the very least I cared about the characters, even the bad guys, even those who didn’t last long.